-Becoming a Bar/Bat Mitzvah is the beginning of participation in the adult Jewish world and not an end in itself.
+Becoming a B’nai Mitzvah is the beginning of participation in the adult Jewish world and not an end in itself.
 Pirkei Avot, the Ethics of our Sages, teaches that the world stands on three things: On learning, on worship and deepening one’s spiritual life, and on acts of lovingkindness and repairing the world through volunteerism, service to the community, and tzedakah.
-While parents, the b’nei mitzvah coordinator, and the other clergy are all expected to help shape a student’s program of preparation in these important areas, the responsibility rests primarily upon the shoulders of the maturing young Jewish adult.
+While parents, the b’nai mitzvah coordinator, tutor, and clergy are all expected to help shape a student’s program of preparation in these important areas, the responsibility rests primarily upon the shoulders of the maturing young Jewish adult.

 Each student at Congregation Beth Shalom is obligated to fulfill the requirements in each of the pillars:

 Through the child’s formal Jewish education they must engage in the texts of our history, as well as modern interpretations of those words.
 The key is to make the concepts come alive for them and applicable to their lives.
 Each student is REQUIRED to be currently enrolled in a religious school education program (supplemental Hebrew school at CBS or local day school).
 The equivalent of such a program may be discussed with our Educational Director, if a student’s needs mandate special attention.
-Torah study shall be further explored through his/her development of his/her d’var Torah for the bar or bat mitzvah service.
+Torah study shall be further explored through their development of their d’var Torah for the b’nai mitzvah service.

-While attendance at synagogue services is incumbent upon every adult Jew, it is prior to, and certainly during, this bar/bat mitzvah process, that one’s pattern of future behavior can be molded.
-Each student is encouraged to make a commitment to regular synagogue attendance, and in particular, to attend designated services during his/her bar/bat mitzvah preparatory year.
-Each should be strongly encouraged to continue his/her Jewish observance following the bar/bat mitzvah ceremony.
+While attendance at synagogue services is incumbent upon every adult Jew, it is prior to, and certainly during, this b’nai mitzvah process, that one’s pattern of future behavior can be molded.
+Each student is encouraged to make a commitment to regular synagogue attendance, and in particular, to attend designated services during their b’nai mitzvah preparatory year.
+Each should be strongly encouraged to continue their Jewish observance following the b’nai mitzvah ceremony.

 Each student’s own spiritual growth will mature at a unique rate.
 Exposing our Jewish youth to tradition and ritual, as well as literature and the arts focused on Jewish life and spirituality, will nourish their souls and help them find their truest inner selves.

-Each student is required to attend religious services of various types to experience the array of religious moments he/she will encounter as adults.
-Attendance will be monitored by clergy and the Ritual Director during this time.
+Each student is encouraged to attend religious services of various types to experience the array of religious moments they will encounter as adults.

 The services in which your child’s attendance will be anticipated will include the following: